 he / him / his

-The functional programming approach resonates with me much more than Angular did.
-React has been flexible and powerful for me.
+The functional programming approach resonates with me and React has been a flexible yet powerful prototyping tool.

 What's in my toolset?

 MONGO DB, POSTGRES

 UI Design - Affinity, Figma, Framer, Invision, Sketch

 Design Systems - Figma UIKits, Sketch UIKits, Storybook, Zeplin

 Code - Git, React Developer Tools, Redux Tools, VSCode

 Management - Atlassian, Certified Scrum in Agile, Clubhouse, MS Teams, Slack, Things